JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Moves the start position of the range the specified number of units in the specified direction.

 ```
-FUNCTION CTextRange2.MoveStart (BYVAL Unit AS LONG = tomCharacter, BYVAL Count AS LONG = 1) AS LONG
+FUNCTION MoveStart (BYVAL Unit AS LONG = tomCharacter, BYVAL Count AS LONG = 1) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveStart(m_pTextRange2, Unit, Count, @Delta))
    RETURN Delta